-Category Definition $\vdash$ Face-to-face The ASMRtist looks at the camera to mimic face-to-face interactions with race-to-face the viewer. lal Mukbang The ASMRtist presents and consumes large quantities of food (Mukbang) Visual Object only The ASMRtist interacts with physical objects without showing their faces Serve people The ASMRtist performs a treatment/service on another person Images Static image(s) or black screen Gaming Video shows clip(s) of gaming, with or without the ASMRtist in view Animals The video has animals as the characters Object Sounds made by interacting with a physical or liquid object by tapping, scratching, pouring, spraying, etc. Whispering Whispering or talking in a low volume - Mouth Sounds made with mouth by eating, drinking, lip smacking, tongue Sound clicking, kissing, licking, or sucking Š Body&cloth Sounds made by touching/brushing/scratching themselves, another per- son, or a fake/silicon body in the video Ambience Ambient and background sounds emitted from a real or fake environment Mic Sounds made by interacting with the microphone Viewer The ASMRtist reaches to the viewer with their hands or tools in front of the camera 4 Objects The ASMRtist clicks, taps, scratches, squeezes, or rubs physical objects Iouch Own body The ASMRtist touches their own head, body, clothes by rubbing, scratch- Ĕ ing, combing, applying makeup, etc. Real person The ASMRtist uses their hands or tools to interact with another real - person in the video Н Taste The ASMRtist eats or drinks for more than half of the video Service The video is a treatment or service roleplay in which the ASMRtist acts as a service provider and the viewer acts as a customer/patient (e.g., massage, haircut, makeup application, clinical exam, interview, customer .2 service).
-Scenario Fantasy The video is a roleplay in which the ASMRtist acts as a character cel , in a fantasy, surreal, or otherwise unrealistic scenario (e.g., historio cal/anime/comics character) Romance The video is a roleplay in which the ASMRtist acts as an intimate partner and directly interacts with the viewer intimately or romantically. and anothy interacts with the viewer intimatery of romantically.
+Category Definition al Face-to-face The ASMRtist is face-to-face in front of the camera.
+Mukbang The ASMRtist presents and consumes large quantities of food (Mukbang) Object only The ASMRtist interacts with physical objects without showing their faces Visual Serve people The ASMRtist performs a treatment/service on another person Images Static image(s) or black screen Gaming Video shows clip(s) of gaming, with or without the ASMRtist in view Animals The video has animals as the characters П Object Sounds made by interacting with a physical or liquid object by tapping, scratching, pouring, spraying, etc. Whispering Whispering or talking in a low volume اوا Mouth Sounds made with mouth by eating, drinking, lip smacking, tongue Sound clicking, kissing, licking, or sucking Š Body&cloth Sounds made by touching/brushing/scratching themselves, another per- son, or a fake/silicon body in the video Ambience Ambient and background sounds emitted from a real or fake environment Mic Sounds made by interacting with the microphone Viewer The ASMRtist reaches to the viewer with their hands or tools in front of the camera Ę Objects The ASMRtist clicks, taps, scratches, squeezes, or rubs physical objects Touch Own body The ASMRtist touches their own head, body, clothes by rubbing, scratch- Ĕ ing, combing, applying makeup, etc. Real person The ASMRtist uses their hands or tools to interact with another real person in the video Taste The ASMRtist eats or drinks for more than half of the video Service The video is a treatment or service roleplay in which the ASMRtist acts as a service provider and the viewer acts as a customer/patient (e.g., massage, haircut, makeup application, clinical exam, interview, customer .2 service).
+Scenario Fantasy The video is a roleplay in which the ASMRtist acts as a character Sce in a fantasy, surreal, or otherwise unrealistic scenario (e.g., histori- cal/anime/comics character) Romance The video is a roleplay in which the ASMRtist acts as an intimate partner and directly interacts with the viewer intimately or romantically.